Students who enter college also begin a lifelong journey with credit and debit card use. Here is how to do it safely

 Instead, shop for the card that best suits you, he says.
 That probably means a general-use card (not a retail store card), with a low interest rate and no annual fee.
 “For a student, there’s absolutely no reason to be paying an annual fee,” Ridout says.

-8. Limit potential ID
+8. Limit potential ID theft

 In a dorm, you share a communal environment with little space and less privacy.
 Safeguard your cash, debit cards, credit cards and personal financial information.
 Also, use private devices and access banking information on secure networks.